Fasting | Stages | #1 | #2 | #3 | #4 | #5 | Conclusion | FAQ | Studies

 In this stage of fasting, hunger has genuinely disappeared.
 Consequently, ghrelin, the hunger hormone, is also at a low.

-For this reason, the world record for fasting is 382 days, as the body is now feeding only on its body fat (Stewart et al. 197324).
+For this reason, the world record for fasting is 382 days, as the body now feeds only on its body fat (Stewart et al. 197324).

-Contrary to popular belief, muscles do not atrophy at all during prolonged periods of fasting.
+Contrary to popular belief, muscles do not atrophy during long-term fasts.

 In the phase of protein conservation, the release of growth hormones is already enormously high.
-As a result, it protects muscle and bone mass from degeneration during fasting (Rudman et al. 199025).
+As a result, it protects bone and lean muscle mass from degeneration during fasting (Rudman et al. 199025).

 Hence, this fasting stage lives up to its name.